csound/manual/docs/opcodes/OSCsend.md

 category:OSC
 -->
 # OSCsend
-Sends data to other listening processes using the OSC protocol
+Sends data to other listening processes using the OSC protocol.

 ## Syntax
 ``` csound-orc